PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 #### Thread configuration

 The Thread specific parameters are listed below.
 The `thread-br` parameter must be set to true in order to build a Thread border router.
 All devices must share the same network configuration parameters, when out of band commissioning is used.
 Special care must be taken when defining security related parameters.
-For example PSKc is generated from password, network name and extended pan ID.
+Note also that PSKc is generated from password, network name and extended pan ID.
 The  configuration below is an example for testing purposes only; do not use them for production neither expose them.

-The `commissioning-dataset-timestamp` parameter is used for updating the Thread network parameters, the device with the highest value updates the its values to the network (in the same Realm-Local scope).
+The `commissioning-dataset-timestamp` parameter is used for updating the Thread network parameters, the device with the highest value propagates the parameters to the network(in the same Realm-Local scope).

 The `mbedtls_thread_config.h` configures the mbed TLS for Thread use.